kwesterman/kwesterman.github.io/_pages/research.md

 <img src='/images/GxE_diagram.png' width='450'>
 </p>

-I'm grateful for the opportunity to work on some of these problems with experts in the GxE field, including [Alisa Manning](https://www.manning-lab.info/) and [Han Chen](https://sbmi.uth.edu/faculty-and-staff/han-chen.htm).
+I'm grateful for the opportunity to collaborate on some of these problems with other experts in the GxE field, including [Arun Durvasula](https://keck.usc.edu/faculty-search/arun-durvasula/), [Alisa Manning](https://www.manning-lab.info/), [Han Chen](https://sbmi.uth.edu/faculty-and-staff/han-chen.htm), and others.

 My GxE work falls into a few different domains: